 Back to the original quote: “As a Christian I have no duty to allow myself to be cheated, but I have the duty to be a fighter for truth and justice.”
 Anonymous Patriot – NOT EVEN CLOSE

 I would normally never do it.
-I only studied the NSDAP as a professional necessity and it is my hope that anyone who meets me in person notices the four inch, Levite Blue, Star of David tattoo on my shield arm and correctly assess my position on National Socialism and anything to do with Hitler.
+I only studied the NSDAP as a professional necessity and it is my hope that anyone who meets me in person notices the four-inch, Levite Blue, Star of David tattoo on my shield arm and correctly assesses my position on Nationalsocialism, the Tea Party – Alt-right, and anything to do with Hitler.

 I would also like to think that, in spite of the party who posted the quote having an obvious affinity for the truth, they would never have knowingly posted a Hitler quote to support their contentions.

-Few people would ever recognize an obscure Hitler quote so Reagan attributed it Anonymous Patriot when he used it in the 60’s.
-The GOP candidates took their chances never thinking some whacko Zionist might recognize it.
+Few people would ever recognize an obscure Hitler quote so Reagan attributed it to the Anonymous Patriot when he used it in the 60’s.
+The GOP candidates took their chances never thinking some whacko Zionist like me might recognize it.

 When I commented on the site that last posted it, pointing out the authorship, they immediately removed the post and deleted my comments but it showed up on their sister sites within hours.
 The problem here is not that the party made fools of themselves by quoting Hitler and calling it anonymous; or even that they openly lie to followers.

 The problem is the dumbing down of America.

 Our people have become followers who will not check facts, they will simply believe and propagate making stupidity spreads like syphilis in a commune.